Should I Take the First Settlement Offer from the Insurance Company?

 How Do We Prepare for Settlement Negotiations?

-When you work with Michael P. Fleming & Associates, P.C., on your car accident case, we will thoroughly investigate the crash to establish liability.
+When you work with Fleming Law, P.C., on your car accident case, we will thoroughly investigate the crash to establish liability.
 As part of that investigation, we will gather and analyze evidence such as:

 - Photos of the accident scene